radekska/book-service/README.md

 # BookService
-Toy project for testing out FastAPI and some architecure patterns
+Toy project for playing with FastAPI and some architecture patterns asynchronously

 ### How to interact
 To build application simply run: